open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspectolerationsindex">tolerations</a></b></td>
         <td>[]object</td>
         <td>
-          Toleration to schedule OpenTelemetry Collector pods.<br/>
+          Toleration to schedule OpenTelemetry Collector pods.
+This is only relevant to daemonset, statefulset, and deployment mode<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspectopologyspreadconstraintsindex">topologySpreadConstraints</a></b></td>
         <td>[]object</td>
         <td>
-          TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread<br/>
+          TopologySpreadConstraints embedded kubernetes pod configuration option, controls how pods are spread across your cluster among failure-domains such as regions, zones, nodes, and other user-defined top<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>upgradeStrategy</b></td>
         <td>enum</td>
         <td>
-          UpgradeStrategy represents how the operator will handle upgrades to the CR when a newer version of t<br/>
+          UpgradeStrategy represents how the operator will handle upgrades to the CR when a newer version of the operator is deployed<br/>
           <br/>
             <i>Enum</i>: automatic, none<br/>
         </td>